vasu412/Geekathon/Swaraj/DriversPage/readme.md

 ### Contact
 For any inquiries or feedback, feel free to contact us:
 Your Name - swrjnnd@gmail.com
 Project Status
-This project is currently under development.
+This project is currently under development and this is UI for the F1 Page.
 Check back soon for updates!

 Acknowledgments
 Formula 1 for providing the data used in this project